List of Legends of Tomorrow characters: Damien Darhk

 Damien Darhk (portrayed by Neal McDonough; seasons 1-3 & 5) is a former member of the League of Assassins whom the Legends first encounter (from their point of view) at a weapons auction in 1975 during season one.
 McDonough appears as the character in 2016 on Arrow, during its fourth season, as the leader of the clandestine group, H.I.V.E.
 In season two, Darhk forms an alliance with Eobard Thawne / Reverse-Flash as a Legion of Doom member when he learns that Sara will kill him in 1987 as retribution for the murder of her sister in 2016.
 He is determined to find the Spear of Destiny and use its powers to avert the events that would lead to his death by the Green Arrow.

 Though the events of his death remain unchanged, Darhk is eventually resurrected by his time-traveling daughter Nora and her master Mallus after his corpse has time displaced in Victorian London and he vows revenge against the Legends and their allies for his death.
 His resurrection and displacements also create a loophole that would allow Sara Lance to fulfill her vendetta against him without changing the timeline's course.
 However, horrified upon his daughter's actions Damien begins to feel remorse over his actions and eventually betrays Mallus.
 During the final battle, Damien sacrifices himself so that Mallus can possess him instead of his daughter.

 In season five, Astra revives Damien to give him a second chance at life.
 He was supposed to cause misery, but he chose to see Nora instead.
 After learning she had become a fairy godmother and wanted to marry Ray, he was initially disappointed in her until Nora's charge wished the Darhks into her favorite TV show, Mr. Parker's Cul-De-Sac, to make them work out their issues.
 Following this, the Darhks reconcile and Damien allows Nora to marry Ray.
-After reconciling with Sara over him killing Laurel, he renounced his evil ways and borrowed Genghis Khan's hell sword to kill himself with it so Astra couldn't use him again.
+After reconciling with Sara over him killing Laurel, he renounced his evil ways and borrowed Genghis Khan's hell sword to kill himself with it so Astra could not use him again.